GET IN TOUCH

 Georgia Department of Revenue Authority

-• Collection tools: Georgia law allows garnishing wages, freezing a bank account, or taking other property.
+Collection tools — Georgia law allows garnishing wages, freezing a bank account, or taking other property.
 These enforcement options exist even if the debtor files a claim form or legal defense in court.

 Federal IRS Authority

-• Federal garnishment: The Internal Revenue Service has wide powers to garnish money for unpaid taxes.
+Federal garnishment — The Internal Revenue Service has wide powers to garnish money for unpaid taxes.
 It follows federal law, and garnishment continues until the balance is cleared or another arrangement, such as a payment plan, is accepted.

 Key Differences Between State and Federal Garnishments

-• Georgia Law: Ends when the balance is paid or the garnishment order is released.
+Duration — Georgia garnishments end when the balance is paid or the garnishment order is released.
+IRS levies remain in place until the debt is fully paid or officially released.

 What Triggers Wage Garnishment?